Täby Municipality: Localities

 The northern built-up area, (Täby kyrkby) is part of the bimunicipal Vallentuna urban area, of which the main part constitutes the seat of Vallentuna Municipality.

-The southern part is Ella Gård or in English Ella Farm, which was the location of one of the largest farms at Täby during the 19th century.
+The southern part is Ella Gård or in English Ella Farm, which was the location of one of the largest farms in Täby during the 19th century.

 Demography

 2022 by district

 This is a demographic table based on Täby Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

 In total there were 73,870 residents, including 54,267 Swedish citizens of voting age.
 37.1% voted for the left coalition and 61.8% for the right coalition.
 Indicators are in percentage points except population totals and income.